 The provisions of this Chapter shall also apply to any plans to alter, redecorate or refurbish the exterior or interior features, or make any environmental change, to any designated cultural resources owned by the City or other public entities.
-The Director of Development Services shall notify the Cultural Heritage Commission of such plans, allowing adequate time for the Commission to study and make recommendations on the plan.
+The Director of Development Services shall notify the Cultural Heritage Commission at least sixty (60) days in advance of such plans, allowing adequate time for the Commission to study and make recommendations on the plan.